jplandry-fork/winappCli/samples/electron/README.md

 2. **Generated a native addon** using `npx winsdk node create-addon` to call APIs from the Windows SDK and Windows App SDK.
 The addon folder contains the generated addon alongside the `build-addon` script added to `package.json`.
 The addon contains a function to raise a Windows notification, and the JavaScript code has been modified to call this function.

-3. **Generated a C# addon** using `npx winsdk node create-addon --template=cs`.
+3. **Generated a C# addon** using `npx winsdk node create-addon --template cs`.
 This generates a simple c# addon using the node-api-dotnet project.
 When you build the C# addon, this will use NAOT to produce a .node file that is trimmed and doesn't require the .net runtime to be installed on the target machine.

 4. **Modified `forge.config.js`** to ignore the `.winsdk`, `devcert.pfx`, and `winsdk.yaml` files from the final package, and to copy the `appxmanifest.xml` and `Assets` folder to the final package.